What is A University-Model school?

 Most University-Model Schools follow a specific learning process and structure.
 Elementary students typically spend two days per week at the school and three days at home learning a variety of core subjects.
 Then, beginning in Middle School, students spend three days at school and two at home.
 While at home, also called the satellite classroom, elementary and middle school students follow teacher designed lessons and curriculum under the leadership of the parents.

 Once students reach High School, they typically follow a university-style class structure.
 They attend school whenever the classes they need are available, and complete work outside the classroom.
 This schedule allows students to participate in extra-curricular activities or hold part-time jobs.
 Furthermore, this schedule helps prepare students for the transition of life after high school.

 University-Model Schools exist to strengthen American families by helping parents prepare college-worthy, character witnesses of Jesus Christ for the next generation.
-Any official University-Model School has been certified by the University-Model® Schools International (USMI).
-To learn more about USMI, click here to visit their website.
+Any official University-Model School has been certified by University-Model® Schools International (UMSI).
+To learn more about UMSI, click here to visit their website.

 What does this look like for full time students?

-Your student will receive formal instruction in all of the basic core subject areas when attending Grace Covenant Academy.
-When at home, study days will involve reading, writing, math, and other projects which are assigned in class and will be turned in for grading on the formal school days.
+Full time students receive formal instruction in all of the basic core subject areas when attending Grace Covenant Academy.
+When at home, study days involve reading, writing, math, and other projects which are specifically prescribed by the teacher to be turned in for grading on the formal school days.
 While the home days can take on a more relaxed pace and atmosphere, they still require sufficient time for study and learning, and supervision by an adult.

 What does this look like for part time students?

 Many of our classes are offered individually at the middle and high school level.
 Our goal is to serve your family in the areas you most need assistance.
 Some families prefer to have assistance in all academic areas, while others are best served by coming to a class or two.